LSAC Credential Assembly Service (CAS): What it Is and How It Works for Law School Applications

 • Once the institutions are complete, you’ll be able to see a Transcript Request Form on the Transcripts page of your account

-Most, but not all, schools use LSAC to securely send transcripts through Electronic Transfer.
+Most, but not all, schools use LSAC to securely submit transcripts through Electronic Transfer.
 If your target schools do not participate in it, you’ll be required to either request that your school mails an official transcript to LSAC or, if available, upload it to LSAC via the registrar portal.

 To see more about transcript qualifications and sending your records, head to the official LSAC site.